MillyGit/BrakeDiscInspector/docs/mcp/overview.md

 # MCP Overview

 The Maintenance & Communication Plan (MCP) keeps all contributors aligned on how BrakeDiscInspector evolves.
 It complements the architectural, data-format and API guides by clarifying responsibilities, coordination workflows and artefact ownership.
+For rapid onboarding use `PROJECT_OVERVIEW.txt` alongside this document.

 ## Quick index